NIKH320/UIDAI-Biometric-Surge-Risk-Analysis-Nikhil/README.md

 for data cleaning and normalization.
 - Developed state & district-level aggregations and a weighted Risk Scoring Framework to pinpoint areas of operational stress for seasonal biometric surges.
 - Demonstrated correlation of operational risk with volatility rather than raw volume.

+# Jupyter Notebook link and other details are mentioned in the report